eren125/AmExChall2020/README.md

 ### To do implementation on a website :bookmark_tabs:

-## The code behind -- Further development
+## :checkered_flag: The code behind -- Further development

 Please look at the code in <i>ai_bot.py</i> to understand the preprocessing of the data and the construction of the architectures of the models used.
 Some models haven't been presented in the frontend of the software for clarity purposes.